 - (b) Do not eat in class.
 Do not chew gum audibly or with your mouth open. - (c) Refrain from any use of a digital device where such use could reasonably disrupt class or distract fellow students.
 All digital devices must be operated without audio volume.
-Screens must not display any distracting content, including, but not limited to, distracting images, indecent content, moving images (video), and animation or flashing graphics.
-(If you are being distracted by a classmate's digital device usage, please let me know!
-If you are being distracted, it is almost certain multiple people are being distracted at the same time.
-Once I know about this, I can then communicate with that student about issue - which I will seek to do tactfully, without causing anyone any embarrassment.) - (d) You may use digital devices (including, without limitation, computers, phones, and tablets) in class; however, from the time of class's scheduled beginning until class ends: (1) You may not engage in any digitally enabled network communications with anyone else in class, including, but not limited to, e-mail, text messaging, and IM'ing.
+Screens must not display any distracting content, including, but not limited to, moving images (video), animation or flashing graphics (including animated gifs), distracting images, disturbing images, and indecent content.
+If you are being distracted by a classmate's digital device usage, please let me know!
+Unless there's more to it, it's not going to hurt anyone's grade or get anyone into trouble for me to be told that they are causing a distraction.
+And my sense is that nine times out of 10, the student causing the distraction doesn't even realize they're doing it.
+Moreover, if you are being distracted, it is almost certain that multiple people are being distracted at the same time.
+Once you let me know, I can communicate with the student tactfully in a way that avoids causing anyone embarrassment. - (d) You may use digital devices (including, without limitation, computers, phones, and tablets) in class; however, from the time of class's scheduled beginning until class ends: (1) You may not engage in any digitally enabled network communications with anyone else in class, including, but not limited to, e-mail, text messaging, and IM'ing.
 (2) You may not engage in any web publication or any live-updating/realtime digitally enabled network communications with anyone at all, including, but not limited to, live chat, Facebook (including, but not limited to, Facebook groups), Twitter, Snapchat, Instagram, What's App, and the like.
 The prohibitions of this subparagraph (d) are not limited by context and apply without regard to whether the activity in question can be characterized as disruptive or distracting.
 Any violation of the policy in this subparagraph (d) will presumptively result in a lowered course grade and may also be referred for disciplinary action.
 The prohibitions of this subparagraph (d) do not apply if and when you are absent from class and not on campus, nor do they apply to communications with OU information-technology staff for technical-support purposes.
 Bottom line: Keep the discussion in class, where it is productive and beneficial for all.